 - 1. Read all the instructions before you begin. - 2.
 Research the locations of existing professional football, basketball, and baseball teams in the United States.
 You can find this information in a world almanac, sports almanac, or on the internet.
-There are 32 NFL football teams, 30 major league baseball teams, and 30 teams in NBA basketball (two of which are in Canada-you can choose whether or not to include them).
+There are 32 NFL football teams, 30 major league baseball teams, and 30 teams in NBA basketball (one of which is in Canada-you may or may not choose to include it).
 Some of these teams are based in the same city so you will have fewer than 100 cities listed, but it will still be a very long list. - 3.
 Make a list of the sources you use to gather your data.
 Cite each course in MLA format (see the appendix for information on how to cite sources). - 4.
 Create a chart like the following to record information on each city with a major league team.
 You can put a check mark for each type of team or write in the team name.